 The market risk associated with the Company's derivative instruments results from currency exchange rate or interest rate movements that are expected to offset the market risk of the underlying transactions, assets and liabilities being hedged.
 The counterparties to the agreements relating to the Company's derivative instruments consist of a number of major international financial institutions with high credit ratings.
-Based on the credit ratings of the Company's counterparties as of August 1, 2015, nonperformance is not perceived to be a significant risk.
-Furthermore, none of the Company's derivatives are subject to collateral or other security arrangements and none contain provisions that are dependent on the Company's credit ratings from any credit rating agency.
+Based on the credit ratings of the Company's company's derivative instruments consist of a number of major international financial institutions with high credit ratings.
+Based on the credit ratings of the Company's derivative instruments on one of the Company's derivatives are subject to collateral or other security arrangements and none contain provisions that are dependent on the Company's credit rating agency.
 While the contract or notional amounts of derivative financial instruments provide one measure of the volume of these transactions, they do not represent the amount of the Company's exposure to credit risk.
 The amounts potentially subject to credit risk (arising from the possible inability of counterparties to meet the terms of their contracts) are generally limited to the amounts, if any, by which the counterparties' obligations under the contracts exceed the obligations of the Company to the counterparties.
 As a result of the above considerations, the Company does not consider the risk of counterparty default to be significant.